-If you haven’t tried Mexican Grilled Corn before…today is the day!
-It is one of our absolute favorite side dishes, perfect for pairing with dishes like Chicken Burgers, Baked Fried Chicken, or even Stovetop Burgers!
+If you haven’t tried Mexican Grilled Corn before, then today is the day!
+It is one of our absolute favorite side dishes, perfect for pairing with dishes like Chicken Burgers, Baked Fried Chicken, or any Taco Night dinner!

 This Mexican Corn on the Cob would be nothing without the subtle taco seasoning mixed right into the creamy sour cream mixture.

 How much corn is on the cob?

 Each ear of corn yields approximately 3/4 cup corn kernels.
 It really is the perfect serving of corn!
 You can eat it straight off the cob or chop off the kernels (be careful!) and eat with a fork.

 Can you use this Mexican Grilled Corn recipe for Mexican Street Corn?